nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 ```

-Let's stop and the restart the server and run yarn build instead.
+Let's stop and restart the server and run yarn build instead.
 The logged message is:

 ``` js